TZstatsADS/Fall2017-project4-grp2/README.md

     + Park, Stephanie
     + Zhao, Yufei
     + Zhou, Xiaoyu
 + Project summary: In this project, we implemented several different collaborative filtering algorithms and compared their performance on two data sets: Anonymous Microsoft Web Data and EachMovie.
 The divided the project on two types of algorithms: memory-based and model-based.
 In the memory-based algorithms, we implemented different similarity weights (Spearman correlation, vector similairty, entropy and SimRank), variance weighting, selecting neighbors methods (weight threshold, best n-estimator and combined) and rating normalization.
 The model-based algorithm was a clustering EM model.
+For the evaluation part we applied MAE to get the results for different combination of neighbours and similiarity weight and prediction method.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md))